flaviagiammarino/blog-website/blog/inflation_autopilot.rst

         "MAE": [format(mean_absolute_error(y_true=predictions["Actual"], y_pred=predictions["Forecast"]), ".4%")]
     })

-The root mean square error (RMSE) of the forecasts is 0.1322% while the mean absolute error (MAE) is 0.0978%.
+The RMSE is 0.1322% while the MAE is 0.0978%.
 The forecasts display a relatively high correlation with the data (69% correlation), even though some significant deviations are observed on several months.